Sales after tax allowance: optimize your profitability

 Chevron

-Does the lump-sum allowance affect VAT?
+Does the standard allowance have any consequences for VAT?

 Chevron